OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

 * [Node.js](https://nodejs.org/) is required to run the sample.
 The sample has been tested on Node.js version 4.2.1.
 * [CouchDB](https://couchdb.apache.org) version 1.5.1 or greater.
 * The dependencies require Python version 2.7 and XCode version 6.3 or greater (Mac) or Visual Studio Express 2015 with C++ features installed (Windows).
-* App registration in Azure and/or Google services.
-Azure Active Directory (AD) and Google APIs provide identity services that applications use for authentication and authorization.
+* App registration in Microsoft Azure and/or Google services.
+Microsoft Azure Active Directory (AD) and Google APIs provide identity services that applications use for authentication and authorization.
     * You can use an [Azure trial subscription](https://account.windowsazure.com/SignUp) to register your app.
 The sample requires the **Microsoft Graph** > **Sign in and read user profile** delegated permission.
 Add **https://localhost:3000/connect/azure/callback** to the list of reply URLs.
     * You can register your app in [Google Developers Console](https://console.developers.google.com/).
 The sample requires the **Google+ API** to be enabled.
 Add **https://localhost:3000/connect/google/callback** to the list of authorized redirect URIs.
 * A ```client ID``` and ```secret``` values of an application registered in Azure and/or Google.

 ## Deploy the add-in

-See [Create a network shared folder catalog for task pane and content add-ins](https://msdn.microsoft.com/library/office/fp123503.aspx) to install the add-in to your Office desktop applications or [Publish task pane and content add-ins to an add-in catalog on SharePoint](https://msdn.microsoft.com/library/office/fp123517.aspx) if you want to install the add-in to your organization's add-in catalog.
+See [Create a network shared folder catalog for task pane and content add-ins](https://msdn.microsoft.com/library/office/fp123503.aspx) to install the add-in to your Microsoft Office desktop applications or [Publish task pane and content add-ins to an add-in catalog on SharePoint](https://msdn.microsoft.com/library/office/fp123517.aspx) if you want to install the add-in in your organization's add-in catalog.

 ## Configure and run the app